READ THIS FIRST!!

 DIS Opportunity in Clinical Psychology and Neurophysiological Research!

 Are you interested in gaining valuable research experience in clinical psychology?
 Are you interested in learning about Electroencephalography (EEG) research?
 The Schmidt Lab is seeking motivated, conscientious students to join our research team as either clinical or neurophysiology DIS.
-Students will be exposed to all stages of research in Clinical Psychology, with specific emphasis on anxiety disorders, including:
+Students will be exposed to all stages of research in clinical psychology, with specific emphasis on anxiety disorders, including:

 · Social Anxiety Disorder

 Requirements: Minimum 3.5 GPA, ability to commit for at least 2 semesters for clinical and preferably longer for EEG.